joosomi/joosomi/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=250&section=header&text=SOMI_JOO&fontSize=90)
 <div align="center">
 <p>Hello, My name is Somi!<br>
-I dream of becoming a backend developer.
-<br>I've been studying web development and became fascinated with managing website servers and working with data.
 <br>
 My goal is to become a developer who can make a positive impact on society.
 <br>